com-480-data-visualization/data-visualization-project-2021-keepcalm2-0/README.md

 In the folder Js , we provide all the code in Javascript in order to make the graph:
 * calendarHeatMap.js : plot the calendar graph
 * geoWorldPlot.js : plot the activity on the world map
-* mdb.min.js : TO DO
+* mdb.min.js : this is the design frameworks we have used: https://mdbootstrap.com/
-* mdb.min.js.map : TO DO
+* mdb.min.js.map : this is the design frameworks we have used: https://mdbootstrap.com/
 * overviewTableDataPlot.js: overview of the data in a table
 * treeplotActivitiesType.js: Make a treeplot with a overview of different caracteristic for each type
 * average_speed_max.js : plot the average speed
 * stackedbar_chart.js : Create the graph for the motivation analysis
 * RadarChart.js : create a Radarchart which is used in the next file
 * script_spiderchart.js : use the RadarChart with our data to create the athletes type graph
-* linePlot.js : TO DO
 * sleepBarPlot.js : TO DO
-* sleepHistogram.js: TO DO
+* sleepHistogram.js:  plot basic sleep histogram plot
-* sleepStackedBarPlot.js: TO DO
+* sleepStackedBarPlot.js: plot sleep vs deep sleep stacked bar plot
 * actinoactiv_plot.js : In this files, we create the hexbin graph to compare the sleep of the athletes if he has done a activity or he hasn't.
 * calories_plot.js : As before we observe the quality of the sleep vs calories
 * movingtime_plot.js : As before we observe the quality of the sleep vs moving time.